 The fifth step of goal setting is to create a timeline for your goals.
 This timeline should clearly outline the tasks, milestones, and deadlines you need to tick off to achieve your goals.
 A visual timeline of everything you need to accomplish can help you create realistic expectations for achieving your goals while making the more significant goal seem more digestible.

 After establishing your goal setting timeline, you need a plan for approaching these goals.
 With a plan in place, you become aware of what you need to do to accomplish the goals you’ve set out for your business.
 You can start creating a plan by first emphasizing the daily habits you must get into to gain momentum.
 After this, pan out to the weekly, monthly, and quarterly steps you need to take to overcome obstacles and successfully realize your goals.

 Step 7: Monitor progress consistently

 A study by Censuswide and Geckoboard revealed that tracking your progress increases the likelihood of obtaining your goals, with companies that track progress hitting their goals almost twice as much as companies that don’t.
-As such, you must get into the habit of reviewing your goal progress weekly or monthly.
+As such, you need to engrain weekly or monthly goal progress reviews into your goal setting process.
 Doing so can also help you remain organized and focused while allowing you to reflect on your goal performance.

 As part of your goal setting process, your goals should tie into your more comprehensive company strategy.
 This ensures they serve a purpose and don’t just yield one-off achievements that don’t contribute to your company’s growth.